Jianqiu-Wang/CS7646/mc2_p2/report.md

 ###Fundamental Portion

 IBM as an asset has shown steady growth since the mid 90s.
 So rather then selling off all long entry stocks at a long exit signal, I decided that I would keep 6 shares with the intention of capitalizing on IBM's growth over 2008.
 By the end of the year these share's pile up (+6 at each long exit signal) and result in a substantial contribution to the overall portfolio value (assuming the stock grows over the year).
 I also altered the quantity of shares for short entry/exits and long entry/exits in comparison with part 1.
 As we've learned, there is no limit to the amount of money you could lose in a short entry, as the stock could theoretically climb to infinity.
 In a long entry, there's an upper bound to the amount of money you could lose: the stock tanking to $0/share.
-Since IBM has demonstrated steady growth over the past 25 years, it would seem that you would stand to lose money if you shorted the stock over a longer period of time Keeping this in mind I adjusted the short entry/exit quantities to 50 shares each (down from 100) and the long entry/exit quantities to 100/94 shares respectively.
+Since IBM has demonstrated steady growth over the past 25 years, it would seem that you would stand to lose money if you shorted the stock over a longer period of time.
+Keeping this in mind I adjusted the short entry/exit quantities to 50 shares each (down from 100) and the long entry/exit quantities to 100/94 shares respectively.

 ##MACD strategy chart